emilianavt/VSeeFaceManual/README.md

 **The only legitimate and correct way to download VSeeFace is as described below.
 OpenSeeFace is not VSeeFace.
 VSeeFace does not cost money.**

-VSeeFace is currently in open beta and can be found for download in the latest pinned message of the `#tech-dev` channel of @[Virtual_Deat](https://twitter.com/Virtual_Deat)'s [discord server](https://discord.gg/BjBgk7k).
+VSeeFace is currently in open beta and can be found for download in the latest pinned message of the `#vseeface` channel of @[Virtual_Deat](https://twitter.com/Virtual_Deat)'s [discord server](https://discord.gg/BjBgk7k).
 I post news about new versions and the development process in Twitter with the `#VSeeFace` hashtag.
 Feel free to also use this hashtag for anything VSeeFace related.
 Starting with 1.13.26, VSeeFace will also check for updates and display a green message in the upper left corner when a new version is available, so please make sure to update if you are still on an older version.

 The latest release notes can be found [here](https://gist.github.com/emilianavt/90bc0b73e2713276e6f630db09977eae).